Alan-w92/Data-Market-Place-Lab-Guide/workshops/workshop-template/LabGuide500.md

 ![](./images/500/lab500-50.png)

 (Note: There are a total of 16 data sets.
 You may continue uploading the rest of the tables or proceed with less data in Data Marketplace.
-Follow the table names in the Data Marketplace Tables File for the optional data sets.)
+You may follow the table names in the Data Marketplace Tables File for the remaining data sets.)

 ## Part 3.
 Setting up Data Marketplace application